-The hospital requires that some programs complete ACLS/BLS training.
-You can find the ACLS/BLS presentation and additional information regarding required training on the ACLS/BLS page.
+The hospital requires that some programs complete ACLS/BLS training and will be contacted directly by Brandi to schedule your trainees.
+You can find additional information regarding required training on the ACLS/BLS page.

 For those programs requiring PALS (Pediatric Advanced Life Support), please contact Karen Hardingham at 410-328-7532 or email her at firstname.lastname@example.org.

 Applications for trainee access to EPIC, DocHalo, Outlook, etc are now submitted through UMMS Service Desk Portal.Click here to view Best Practices for the Service Desk Portal.

 Please visit the Computer Systems Access page for more information.

 CVC Training is scheduled for select programs' incoming trainees.
 GME works with the coordinators to schedule all trainees during preset dates selected by instructor Dr. George Willis in Emergency Medicine and the Mastri Center.
 GME will reach out to coordinators mid spring to finalize training sign up.

 The following programs must participate in CVC training